-Survivable network design is a problem that designing a network that can survive from disconnecting some edges.
+Survivable network design is the problem of building a network that remains connected even after some edges are removed.

 Let’s assume that there is a given undirected graph $G = (V,E)$ with costs $c_e \ge 0$ $\forall e \in E$.
 Now, let’s define connectivity requirments $r_{ij} \in \mathbb{Z}^{+} \cup \{0\}$ for all pairs of vertices $i,j \in V$, where $i \neq j$.
 Then problem is a find a minimum cost set of edges $F \subset E$ such that $G’ = (V,F)$ has $r_{ij}$ edge distinct paths to connecting $i$ and $j$.